pyconpt/2024/pycon_portugal_2024/content/information/faqs/0faqs.md

 For everything concerning ticket kindly check it here [Tickets](https://pretix.evolutio.pt/evolutio/pyconpt2024/)

 **👉Do you provide Invitation to aid visa application?**
-The organizers of DjangoCon offer invitation letters to assist with your travel arrangements.
+The organizers of Pycon Portugal offer invitation letters to assist with your travel arrangements.
 Contact us to request for one.

 **👉How do i apply for grant for PyCon Portugal**
 Grant Application is closed.